-Management objectives associated with waste rock sites consider acid rock drainage (ARD) and metals leaching, both of which can potentially create adverse environmental conditions.
+Management objectives associated with waste rock sites consider acid rock drainage (ARD) and metals leaching, which can potentially create adverse environmental conditions.
 These risks are evaluated with respect to local hydrology, climate and geochemistry to ensure the employment of practices best matched to site-specific conditions while providing the operational flexibility to incorporate systems improvement.
 Specific aspects of the practices used to achieve management objectives outlined in this document are presented in the standard operating procedure (SOP) for waste rock provided in Attachment A. The SOP format allows flexibility for regular updates as site conditions and needs change.
 Modifications to the SOP are summarized in the annual report.
-In dealing with active waste rock sites, as substantial modifications are identified which may affect the WMP, this GPO appendix is updated through coordination with the Forest Service and ADEC.
-If there is a conflict between this GPO and the regulations or the WMP, then the regulations or the permit, as the case may be, take precedence unless otherwise specified.
+This appendix is updated through coordination with the USFS, the ADEC, and the ADNR.
+If there is a conflict between the terms established in the GPO, applicable regulations, or the WMP, then the terms with the most recent written approval from the ADEC, the USFS, and the ADNR govern.

-2.0 BACKGROUND
+2.1 BACKGROUND